-The Appraiser Certification Board (ACB) consists of six members, three of whom are county assessors appointed by their peers and three from the Department appointed by the Commission.
-(NRS 361.221).
-ACB advises the Department with regard to the certification and continuing education of property tax appraisers.
-ACB reviews and approves courses for continuing education, and determines whether individuals have met the training requirements for certification as a property tax appraiser.
+The Appraiser Certification Board (ACB) consists of six members, three of whom are county assessors appointed by their peers and three from the Department appointed by the Tax Commission (NRS 361.221).
+ACB advises the Department regarding the certification and continuing education of property tax appraisers, reviews and approves courses for continuing education and determines whether individuals have met the training requirements for certification as a property tax appraiser.